osi1880vr/prompt_quill/README.md

 # Looking for a hosting solution

-If you like the idea and you are able to sponsor to longterm host this including the data feel free to contact me
+If you like the idea, and you are able to sponsor to longterm host this including the data feel free to contact me

 # Contact